 As the chart indicates, tier 1 and tier 2 customers contribute almost 60% of Liqlytics revenue, while the bottom two tiers contribute less than 5.3%.
 It is more helpful to look at the analysis on a product basis:

 As the table indicates a small cohort of customers is responsible for the majority of the revenue.
-Specifically the top two tiers for the Marketing Automation and CRM products account for 32% of all customers, but over 64% of all revenue.
+Specifically, the top two tiers for the Marketing Automation and CRM products account for 32% of all customers, but over 64% of all revenue.
 This data can help product managers prioritize development efforts and provide clues to where the most valuable sales opportunities lie.
-To learn more about tiering check out Pareto Principle & Product Management.
+To learn more about tiering check out Why Pareto Analysis is Important for Product Managers

 An interesting question that product managers should understand is what happened to total bookings after the first year?

-You can also look at cancellations in context of the customer’s original term commitment:
+You can also look at cancellations in the context of the customer’s original term commitment:

 You could also slice the data by Moneywheel category/spoke, by product, or even by sales rep/geography.
-A solid best practice product managers should implement is Win/Loss Analysis.
+Solid best-practice product managers should implement is Win/Loss Analysis.
 While metrics can tell you what happened, they do not provide insight into why it happened.
 To learn more about Win/Loss Analysis, check out the Win/Loss Agency.

 An interesting question for product managers to ask is why did bookings decline so dramatically between year 1 and year 3?